stezz/teachable-scripts/README.md

 ## Install and Config
 This script has been tested with python 3.9

-The list of requirements can be found in the Pipfile and you can install them simply by issuing
+You can find the package on PyPi

-    pipenv install
+    pip install teachable-school-manager

-After that you should copy the file called config_example.ini, rename it as config.ini and set your username, password and yout teachable custom domain
+After that you should copy the file that you find in /usr/local/etc/teachable/config_example.ini, rename it as config.ini and set your username, password and yout teachable custom domain

     [DEFAULT]
     username=YOUR_TEACHABLE_USERNAME
     password=YOUR_TEACHABLE_PASSWORD